hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 ### Scan partition pruning

-Partition pruning for IMap scan supposed to be a pretty simple optimization: we should extract the partition key condition(s) during SQL opt phase, pass it to a specialized processor meta supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.
-We designed this solution with an additional steps to improve solution architecture, which are described below.
+Key principle of scan partition pruning is that specialized processor meta supplier which will spawn scan processors should be able to self-sufficiently calculate exact set of partitions to scan.
+To achieve it, we designed a convenient API on a SQL side to be able to pass a minimum required information to PMS constructor.

-#### Implementation details
+#### SQL side design details (should be moved to SQL design doc)
-First of all, for all prunable `FullScan`-s in resulting plan we want to have a **precise** partition set to scan.
+Our goal is to have a **precise** partition set to scan for all prunable `FullScan`-s in resulting plan.
-To make it possible, and also isolate the implementation for each specific connector, we move the computational process to `SqlConnector`.
+To make it possible, and also isolate the implementation for each specific connector, we would like to move the computational process to `SqlConnector`.
 We extended `fullScanReader` method in `SqlConnector` interface to accept extracted all partition pruning candidates as a parameter and calculate it in connector-specific way:
 ```
     @Override
     @Nonnull